alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-27-haircuts-imitate-kafirs.md

 ---
-layout: post
-title: "Ruling on haircuts that imitate disbelievers"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 11610, Question 2"
-category: [fatwas,walabara]
 hijri: Dhul-Hijjah 6, 1441
-locale: en
 lang: en
+layout: post
-note: true
+mass_edited: true
-summary: "The Shari'ah has prohibited imitating disbelievers in their clothes, customs or morals, for this is a means of being influenced by them, inclining to and loving them, which is prohibited."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz Ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah Ibn Ghudayyan
     url: /biography/ghudayyan/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 11610, Question 2
+summary: The Shari'ah has prohibited imitating disbelievers in their clothes, customs or morals, for this is a means of being influenced by them, inclining to and loving them, which is prohibited.
+title: Ruling on haircuts that imitate disbelievers
 ---

 ### Question: